derekchall/AI-Micromouse-Maze-editor/README.md

 A random maze generator is also included to give you a head start

-The diagonal route solving leaves something to be desired, but I left it in anyway
+The diagonal route solving leaves something to be desired, but I left it in anyway to install dependancys used run pip install -r requirements.txt